Paul Cameron: Family

 Cameron is married and has three children.
-His son, Kirk (not to be confused with the Growing Pains actor), has been involved with the Family Research Institute since 1983.
+His son, Kirk (not to be confused with the actor of the same name), has been involved with the Family Research Institute since 1983.

 Criticism

 From professional organizations

 The American Psychological Association (APA) launched an investigation into Cameron after receiving complaints about his work from members.
 The APA President Max Seigel sent Cameron a letter on December 2, 1983, stating that the Board of Directors had decided to drop him from membership for failure to cooperate with their investigation.
 FRI has contended that Cameron had already resigned from the organization in November 1982, citing correspondence from before his formal expulsion.
 In a letter published in the March 1983 edition of the APA Monitor, Cameron stated that his reasons for leaving included his opinion that the organization was becoming more of a "liberal PAC" than a professional society.
 The APA, however, does not allow the resignation of a member who is the subject of an ethics investigation.
 An APA spokesperson told The Boston Globe in 2005, "We are concerned about Dr. Cameron because we do believe that his methodology is weak."

-In 1984 the Nebraska Psychological Association issued a statement disassociating itself "from the representations and interpretations of scientific literature offered by Dr. Paul Cameron."
-In 1986 the American Sociological Association passed a resolution stating, "The American Sociological Association officially and publicly states that Paul Cameron is not a sociologist, and condemns his consistent misrepresentation of sociological research."
+In 1984, the Nebraska Psychological Association issued a statement disassociating itself "from the representations and interpretations of scientific literature offered by Dr. Paul Cameron."
+In 1986, the American Sociological Association passed a resolution stating, "The American Sociological Association officially and publicly states that Paul Cameron is not a sociologist, and condemns his consistent misrepresentation of sociological research."
 This was based on a report from the ASA's Committee on the Status of Homosexuals in Sociology, which summarised Cameron's inflammatory statements and commented, "It does not take great analytical abilities to suspect from even a cursory review of Cameron's writings that his claims have almost nothing to do with social science and that social science is used only to cover over another agenda.
-Very little of his work could find support from even a bad misreading of genuine social science investigation on the subject and some sociologists, such as Alan Bell, have been 'appalled' at the abuse of their work."
-In 1996, the Board of Directors of the Canadian Psychological Association approved a position statement disassociating the organisation from Cameron's work on sexuality, stating that he had "consistently misinterpreted and misrepresented research on sexuality, homosexuality, and lesbianism."
+Very little of his work could find support from even a bad misreading of genuine social science investigation on the subject and some sociologists, such as Alan P. Bell, have been 'appalled' at the abuse of their work."

+In 1996, the board of directors of the Canadian Psychological Association approved a position statement disassociating the organisation from Cameron's work on sexuality, stating that he had "consistently misinterpreted and misrepresented research on sexuality, homosexuality, and lesbianism."

+Cameron responded to the Nebraska Psychological Association's resolution, arguing that it was based on organizational opinion and not accompanied by peer-reviewed refutation.
+He reiterated this in a 1994 publication addressing multiple professional disassociations.

 In March 2015, Cameron sued the Polish gay rights organisation 'Pracownia Różnorodności' for calling him a 'homophobic liar'.